john-latham/john-latham.github.io/_posts/2017-01-19-monolithic-crm.md

 There are also important effects on user experience where different Council services present different features depending on which product they were implemented in.
 This isn't purely an issue of aesthetics or consistent navigation.

 A product may offer a sign-in solution to allow users to maintain a "citizen account" with the council.
 This may offer benefits to the user in terms of following up, but equally offers the Council a "single view of the customer".
 When the system is introduced alongside anonymous services this isn't initially problematic.
-The Council can promote "My *Council name*" for new transactions in Digital360, and the others will continue as before without identity.
+The Council can promote "My *Council name*" for new transactions in Contact360, and the others will continue as before without identity.

-The major issue comes when the Council wants to implement another solution that requires or offers identity and which does not integrate with out of the box with Digital360.
+The major issue comes when the Council wants to implement another solution that requires or offers identity and which does not integrate out of the box with Contact360.
 "My *Council name*" is taken already - there can't be two of them.

 This is perfectly executed vendor lock-in, in which the choices are typically (a) use the same platform for all services regardless of fit, or (b) pay the vendor to integrate with an open identity solution (Verify, Okta, auth0 etc).